 Most of the famous fitness trackers are free in their main functions.
 However, it doesn’t mean that they are not making money.
 Let’s see what monetization strategies can help you meet all user needs while earning money.

 Subscription.
 Your app can have different levels of subscription, starting from a free trial and increasing based on the needs of the athletes.
-Your subscription fee may vary depending on the number of features a user gets or depending on the time they are planning to stick to your app.
+Your subscription fee may vary depending on the number of features a user gets or depending on the time they are planning to spend on your app.

 Scaling.
 The most complex of monetization strategies is building an ecosystem around your brand.If you have other offline and online products and services, make sure the audience is aware and is willing to use your entire product line to enhance their experience.

 Let’s discuss your future app!
-Fill the form below and we will contact you in 24 hours.
+Fill in the form below and we will contact you in 24 hours.